Father fought to save son's life at work

-Father's battle to save son's life at Inverurie factory
+Father's battle to save son's life at Inverurie workplace

-A father battled to save his teenage son's life at an oil services factory after he was found badly injured, a High Court trial has heard.
+A father battled to save his teenage son's life at an oil services firm after he was found badly injured, a High Court trial has heard.

 Michael McLean, 17, died in hospital in August 2015 after an incident at Denholm MacNamee in Inverurie, Aberdeenshire.